The Maine Food Scene

 It’s no surprise that Maine (especially Portland) is becoming known as a place for food lovers to congregate.
 With new restaurants opening up frequently and a farm to table mentality taking over, this is Maine’s heyday.
 Chef Harding Lee Smith is contributing to this amazing time with The Rooms restaurants becoming food institutions in Portland.
 Dr. Lisa’s interview is a great opportunity to get a peek inside the renowned chef’s mind, and hear how Maine has changed over the years to him.

 Inspiration From Afar

 From going to college in Boston, and then traveling around the world including Italy, Hawaii, and San Francisco, Harding Lee Smith has seen (and experienced) what the food industry has to offer.
 Though Maine is only recently in the midst of a food renaissance, it is the start of something that is putting Portland and nearby areas on the map.
 Taking advantage of stunning waterfront views and the demand for quality food, he has grown a Rooms empire.
-These include The Front Room, known for comfort food, The Corner Room, known for their traditional Italian fare, The Grill Room, bringing customers delicious steaks and meats, and most recently, Boone’s, dedicated to bringing Portland the fresh, savory seafood that the East Coast is so well known for.
+These include The Front Room, known for comfort food, The Corner Room, known for their traditional Italian fare and The Grill Room, bringing customers delicious steaks and meats.

 Maine Done Right